 The first edition of the Manual (published in 2003) was the result of a recommendation of the National Pro Bono Task Force in 2001 to develop a best practice handbook that would provide detailed practical advice to law firms and legal practitioners on topics ranging from promoting a pro bono culture to risk management.
 As the last 20 years have demonstrated, well-structured law firm pro bono programs can make a significant contribution to addressing unmet legal need and facilitating access to justice.

 The Manual is primarily directed to firms that either do not have, or are in the process of establishing or developing, a pro bono program.
 Some of the resources will also be of use to firms and individuals as a best practice reference.
 Cross-referencing is used to identify other relevant chapters in the Manual and its companion publication, Pro Bono Partnerships and models: A Practical Guide to What Works.

-Appendix 2 contains the Australian Pro Bono Centre’s recently developed Best Practice Guide, which sets out the standards to which a firm’s pro bono program should aspire.
+- Appendix 2 contains the Australian Pro Bono Centre’s Best Practice Guide, which sets out the standards to which a firm’s pro bono program should aspire.